• Skip to main content

 If you have numbness, weakness, or limited function in your hand or wrist, speak to Greater Chesapeake Hand to Shoulder.
 Our Maryland surgeons use a variety of nonsurgical and surgical treatments to effectively treat a broad range of conditions affecting the hand, wrist, elbow and shoulder.
 For more information or to book a consultation, call us at (410) 296-6232 or you can request an appointment online at one of our offices throughout Maryland.

-Filed Under: Hand Surgery Tagged With: Carpal Tunnel Syndrome, Diabetic Neuropathy, Dupuytren’s Contracture, Hand and Wrist Care, orthopedic surgeon near me
+Filed Under: Hand Surgery Tagged With: Carpal Tunnel Syndrome, diabetes, Diabetic Neuropathy, Dupuytren’s Contracture, Hand and Wrist Care, orthopedic surgeon near me

 Primary Sidebar